 If the hearing panel determines that the association is compliant with the Core Standards, that conclusion shall be reported to the state association.
-If the hearing panel determines that the local or commercial association did not meet the Core Standards, the hearing panel has the option of placing the non-compliant association on a probationary status for one year and, at its discretion, may impose some or all the following sanctions on the local or commercial association:
+If the hearing panel determines that the local or commercial association did not meet the Core Standards, the hearing panel has the option of imposing some or all the following sanctions on the local or commercial association:

 - Publish association’s name in NAR communication channels for not meeting the Core Standards (e.g., The Hub, AE INS, etc.)